bitcoin-computer/monorepo/packages/lib/README.md

 ## Use on a Server

-The recommended way to get started is to use testnet (described below).
-See [here](#use-on-mainnet-or-regtest) for how to use mainnet or regtest.
+This section describes the recommended way to get started (testnet on a server).
+See [here](#use-in-a-browser) for how to use the library in a web browser and [here](#use-on-mainnet-or-regtest) for how to use mainnet or regtest.

 ### Install